 Build your community and communications

 Social advertising is the first step in user acquisition.
-However, the best way to maintain long-term relationships and start building a community is through email marketing.
+However, the best way for seed-stage startup companies to start building relationships and a community is through email marketing.
 You’re able to communicate updates to customers on product features, have them learn more about your team, read blog content and, ultimately, purchase the product.
 Additionally, these early subscribers can provide feedback, as well as become brand advocates.
 As your startup grows beyond the seed stage and you acquire new subscribers through various distribution streams, investing in email campaigns—whether drip campaigns, daily newsletters, win-back programs, or sales promotions—will be fundamental in accelerating growth and limiting churn.

 If executed correctly, these foundational marketing initiatives will set you on the path to the next round of financing.
 More importantly, they’ll be key to achieving brand longevity.